avaneeshdayadav/Arsenull-Final-master/README.md

 # Attendance Monitoring Web Application.
+(In Progress)

 **Description :**
 This is a mobile responsive web application project made to help teachers to monitor attendance of the classs and keep record of all student details in the class.